Lastcraft484/T440p-Hackintosh-/README.md

 - The card works native in Mac os, and Windows.
 I am not sure about Linux as I have not tried yet because I can still fit my intel card in so I just use that.

+#### Wifi solution simple

+In the folder I have listed the efi is configured to support the dw1560 out of the box and I figured most people are going to be using this chip out of simplicity.
+I was able to borrow a a dw1560 for a few days so I could configure the repo correctly.
+Continuity works and so does bluetooth and wifi.
+(For continuity to function correctly you need to also have icloud and a supported ios device)

+#### Trackpad update

+I have done some work and gotten the trackpad functioning with good scroll and gesture support.
+Out of the box you will be stuck on force click but if you can manage to get to settings just go into touchpad settings and disable force touch.
+Other than that the touch pad works just as good as in windows and should function without issue.
+If any issues do arise email me at a@bustos.org

+#### A note about One key HiDPI
+- you may experience a glitch when booting where the apple logo is large than it should be. this is just a byproduct of the script.
+The script allows you to have the same resolution settings as on a MBP so it has to set the resolution accordingly for a second on boot.

 ##### Customizing About This Mac